-The noise levels in Greater Sudbury / Grand Sudbury are very low, as the streets are generally very calm.
-It is rather difficult to get to public green spaces in the city since they are spread out sporadically.
-Still, there are over 400 parks nearby for residents to visit.
+Most areas in Greater Sudbury are very quiet, as noise from the streets and other parts of the city is rarely an issue.
+It is rather challenging to access parks in the city since they are spread out sporadically.
+Still, there are over 400 public green spaces close by for residents to enjoy.

-Roughly one third of properties in Greater Sudbury / Grand Sudbury were constructed in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1980s.
-In this city, about 60% of dwellings are single detached homes, but small apartment buildings are also present in the housing stock.
-Homeowners occupy about two thirds of the dwellings in Greater Sudbury / Grand Sudbury whereas the rest are rented.
-This city also has a good choice of unit sizes; homes range from lofts to four or more bedrooms.
+Around one third of properties in Greater Sudbury were constructed in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1980s.
+In this city, the majority of dwellings are single detached homes, while the remainder are mainly small apartment buildings.
+Roughly two thirds of the units in the city are occupied by homeowners and the rest are rented.
+This city is primarily composed of four or more bedroom and three bedroom homes.